GeorgeKontos14/HPB-Economy/README.md

 ### Clustering

-The [Clustering](/Clustering) directory contains all the necessary modules for clustering the countries using hierarchical and spectral clustering(To be implemented).
+The [Clustering](/Clustering) directory contains all the necessary modules for clustering the countries using hierarchical, spectral and partitional clustering.
 Specifically:
 - [PreProcessing.py](/Clustering/PreProcessing.py): The pre-processing functions required to construct the final dataset
 - [Outliers.py](/Clustering/Outliers.py): Functions for outlier detection through clustering, using the DBSCAN algorithm
 - [HierarchicalClustering.py](/Clustering/HierarchicalClustering.py): Functionality for constracting tree structures for hierarchical clustering using different linkage methods and cutting the hierarchy tree to derive the optimal number of clusters
 - [SpectralClustering.py](/Clustering/SpectralClustering.py): Functionality for tuning and implementing the different spectral clustering algorithms
+- [TimeSeriesPartitioning.py](/Clustering/TimeSeriesPartitions.py): Functionality for implementing partitioning algorithms specifically designed for time series clustering
 - [hierarchical_clustering.ipynb](/hierarchical_clustering.ipynb): Provides a detailed process for determining the optimal hierarchical clustering algorithm
 - [spectral_clustering.ipynb](/spectral_clustering.ipynb): Provides a detailed process for examining the effectiveness of spectral clustering for the given task
+- [timeseries_clustering](/partitional_clustering.ipynb): Provides a detailed process for finding the best partioning approaches to time series clustering.

 ### Utilities